Christ the King (B)

 If nothing else, the story of Jesus’ witness before Pilate, and the witness of countless martyrs who dot Christian history, show how far Truth can be banished from public life, with leaders ever ready to offer up new victims: martyrs who will not stand for it, even if it means mingling their blood with the Blood of Truth -- his subjects prepared to fight lest the Truth be handed over, for everyone who belongs to the truth listens to his voice (cf. G).

 That’s what martyrs like Bl.
-Miguel Pro gave their lives doing, witnessing to Truth.
+Miguel Pro gave their lives doing while witnessing to Truth with their blood.
 If we fail to follow their lead, we’re no better than the chief priests who handed Jesus over to Pilate, saying “We have no king but Caesar” (Jn.
 19:15).
 And that’s why the church must always place before our eyes the witness of martyrs, along with this annual feast of Christ the King: To remind us whom we serve and whom we do not.
 To him [then] who has made us a kingdom, priests for our God and Father, to him be glory and power forever [and ever].
 Amen (II).

 Almighty and eternal God, to Jesus Christ, the firstborn from the dead, you have granted everlasting dominion and a kingship that shall not pass away.
 Remove from us every desire for privilege and power, that we may imitate the sacrificial love of Christ our King and, as a royal and priestly people, serve you humbly in our brothers and sisters.
 Grant this through Christ our Lord.
 Amen.
 (ICEL; 1998)